jramkiss/jramkiss.github.io/_posts/2020-05-08-beta-and-dirichlet-distributions.md

 comments: true
 author: "Jonathan Ramkissoon"
 math: true
 summary: Quick notes on the Beta and Dirichlet distributions and their uses.
-No math.
 ---

 This post motivates the Beta and Dirichlet distributions using a simple example.
 It also relates the Beta and Dirichlet distributions to the Binomial and Multinomial.
-No math here.
+It's written without any equations for readability.

 Throughout the post, we'll use probability distributions to model people's favourite color.
 The favourite color experiments start off very simple, then get more interesting as we introduce more flexible probability distributions.
 Then we briefly touch on how the Dirichlet distribution works.